Brotherhood of War: Colonel Craig W. "the Duke" Lowell, USA

-Lowell was admired and respected by the soldiers who served with him, though some more traditional officers, such as Bob Bellmon and Bill Roberts, dislike Lowell because of his apparent womanizing (according to Barbara Bellmon, Craig Lowell has never seduced a woman and does not always have the sense to say no when he really ought to; women are always portrayed as seducing him) and his disregard for the rules in favor of obtaining results.
+Lowell was admired and respected by the soldiers who served with him, though some more traditional officers, such as Bob Bellmon and Bill Roberts, dislike Lowell because of his apparent womanizing (according to Barbara Bellmon, Lowell has never seduced a woman and does not always have the sense to say no when he really ought to; women are always portrayed as seducing him) and his disregard for the rules in favor of obtaining results.
 Nonetheless, they all have grudging respect for both his administrative skills and his demonstrated abilities as a warrior.

 Colonel Phillip Sheridan Parker IV, USA

 A 1946 graduate of Norwich University, Phil Sheridan is a 5th-generation Army officer.
 Moses Parker, who named his son after his commander, General Phillip Sheridan, then the four PS Parkers.
 His great-great-grandfather was a member of the Tenth Cavalry, a distinguished unit of African-American soldiers known as the Buffalo Soldiers.
 Like his father, Phil IV began his career serving as an Armor officer.
 He commands a tank company with distinction in Korea, though his record is marred by an incident wherein Parker shoots a cowardly fellow officer.
 Because Parker is black, he knows he has to be the best in every class to stay even with the others in an army just beginning desegregation.
 He begins a lifelong friendship with Craig Lowell while attending the same Basic Armor Officer's course at Fort Knox (as told in Book I: The Lieutenants), where Parker is the top graduate, and Lowell is third in the class.

 However, Parker's friendship with Lowell often works against Parker's career.
 Additionally, Parker's career is very nearly ended by the shooting incident in Korea, for which he is charged with murder.
 He is subsequently acquitted of the charge with the help of testimony given by Lowell, but both men are branded as troublemakers.
 Following their graduation from the Armor School, both are given dead-end assignments, but the intervention of a senator (at Lowell's cousin's suggestion) helps revive their careers.